 Thanks to shoebox collection charities, or “shoebox charities,” you can provide hope and a smile to orphans and other needy folks come the holidays

-For anyone away from home, impoverished, suffering an illness, orphaned, or otherwise in need, every day can be difficult.
-But the holiday season — when we’re often expected to be joyful — daily life can feel even more challenging.
+For anyone in a difficult situation—whether they’re away from home, impoverished, suffering an illness, orphaned, or otherwise in need—every day can be difficult.
+But during the holiday season, when all are expected to be joyful, daily life can feel even more challenging.

-My heart has always gone out to people whose life circumstances don’t allow for much merrimaking around the late autumn/early winter holidays.
-Tight budgets, illnesses, and other difficult situations usually preclude holiday celebrations.
+I’m sure that, as a generous knitter, your heart goes out to people whose life circumstances don’t allow for much merrymaking around the late autumn/early winter holidays.
+Tight budgets, illness, and other difficult situations may preclude holiday celebrations.

 In this post, you’ll find a collection of free knitting patterns.
-You can use any of these to knit support for one or more of the charities shown below!
+These came directly out of my research into shoebox charities.
+Rest assured, all of these patterns will enable you to knit support for many different shoebox charities.

 One of the best things about the charities that follow is that they are international.
-Some are based in the United States.
-One is based in the United Kingdom.
+A few are based in the United States.
+Some are based in the United Kingdom.
 Several are based in other countries; South Africa provides the base for two!

 Link to Hope: Link to Hope is a UK charity with two different shoebox appeals: the Family Appeal and the Elderly Appeal.
 Most shoebox charities directed their services toward children.
 But Link to Hope offers their work toward either an entire family or toward elderly folks.
 For information about this year’s Shoebox Appeal, click the link at the top of the page.
 (The link changes every year.)